cloudfoundry-community/cf-resource/README.md

 * `docker_password`: *Optional.* This should be the users password when authenticating against a protected docker registry.
 * `show_app_log`: *Optional.* Tails the app log during startup, useful to debug issues when using blue/green deploys together with the `current_app_name` option.
 * `no_start`: *Optional.* Deploys the app but does not start it.
 This parameter is ignored when `current_app_name` is specified.
+* `credentials_file`: *Optional.* Reads username and password from a json file and overrides the source.
+This can be used to provide short-lived temporary technical users for deployment.

 ## Pipeline example